 The dosas are all served with coconut chutney, which, quite remarkably is perfectly chilled, and temporarily puts out the painful fire in your mouth every time you take another masochist bite of your piping hot dosa.
-Manju dosa is manned by three or four diligent young men, who take your order, skilfully make your dosa right in front of you, and religiously refill your chutney the moment they see you’re running low.
+Manju dosa’s small platoon of culinary warriors take your order, skilfully make your dosa right in front of you, and religiously refill your chutney the moment they see you’re running low.

 Cheese Sada Dosa

 The Cheese Sada Dosa, in all it’s simplicity, is what dreams are made of.
 A soft, buttery, dosa enriched with, I shit you not, a quarter inch of cheese.
 Now no amount of cheese is enough cheese, but somehow the guys at Manju Dosa get it just right.
 There’s more than enough cheese for you to not feel like you’re being ripped off, and yet not so much as to make you spend an hour chewing and swallowing each bite.
 If you ever go here, you should definitely try this dosa.
 However, we aren’t twelve year old girls, and just a cheese dosa wouldn’t suffice.

 Mysore Cheese Masala Dosa